Limited Liability Partnerships

 Dublin 7.

-The application fee of €175.00 should also be sent to the LSRA by EFT citing the unique LLP application reference number as reference for the payment.
+The application fee of €575 should also be sent to the LSRA by EFT citing the relevant business name as reference for the payment.

-An application for authorisation to operate a relevant business as a limited liability partnership must be made in the form prescribed under the Legal Services Regulation Act 2015 (Limited Liability Partnerships) (Section 130) Regulations 2019 and must be accompanied by the application fee of €175.00 as prescribed under the regulations.
+An application for authorisation to operate a relevant business as a limited liability partnership must be made in the form prescribed under the Legal Services Regulation Act 2015 (Limited Liability Partnerships) (Section 130) Regulations 2019 and must be accompanied by the application fee of €575.00 as prescribed under the regulations.

 When the LSRA receives a completed application form and the relevant fee, an email acknowledging receipt of the form will be issued by the Registration, Levy and Fees Unit.